 - Best-in-class software for recording macros, rebinding keys and adjusting RGB lighting

-Corsair has a proud history of creating all-out mechanical keyboards with features that other manufacturers wouldn't be able to copy for years, starting with the K90 way back in 2011 and K95 in 2014 - and now we've finally gone to the next tier with the K100.
-If you've used a high-end Corsair mechanical keyboard, the K100 is a logical evolution that adds on a very cool new feature: a multi-function wheel capable of some surprising things.
+Corsair has a proud history of creating all-out mechanical keyboards with features that other manufacturers wouldn't be able to copy for years, starting with the K90 way back in 2011 and K95 in 2014 - and now we've finally gone to the next tier with the £230/$206 Corsair K100.
+If you've used a high-end Corsair mechanical keyboard, the K100 is a logical evolution that adds on a surprisingly-capable multi-function wheel while taking specs and features to new heights.

 Like the K90 and K95, the K100 is a full-size keyboard with a num-pad, plus a dedicated column of macro keys on the left, media keys on the right and a volume wheel in the upper right corner.
 What's new for the K100 is that second wheel in the upper left, which can be used for tons of different things - zooming in and out, scrolling vertically or horizontally, skipping tracks, launching programs, swapping apps and so on.
 You can press the button in the centre to switch between different functions, with a different colour denoting each mode.
 Everything can be customised in the company's iCUE software, which remains the most comprehensive tool available for tweaking lighting effects, recording macros and rebinding keys.
 Corsair also owns Elgato, so expect tight integration with products like the Stream Deck as well.